Why offering clients only one benefits administration technology platform isn’t enough

 Of course not!

 Valuable benefits consultants assess, shop, and deliver the best products at the best price across multiple carriers.
 In other words, they offer a custom, tailored solution.
-This is your value proposition as a benefits professional, and why clients trust you.
+This is your value proposition as a employee benefits professional, and why clients trust you.

 So why wouldn’t you take this approach when offering clients or prospects a major benefits administration technology offering?